-Both the House and Senate will be holding hearings on reauthorizing the Satellite Home Viewer Extension and Reauthorization Act which, among other things, allows satellite companies to import distant network signals to viewers who cannot receive a similar local signal, as well as setting the rules of the road for retransmission of broadcast signals by satellite in general.
+Both the House and Senate will hold hearings on reauthorizing the Satellite Home Viewer Extension and Reauthorization Act, which, among other things, allows satellite companies to import distant network signals to viewers who cannot receive a similar local signal.
+It also sets the rules of the road for retransmission of broadcast signals by satellite in general.

-The Senate Judiciary Committee hearing is Feb.
-25, while a House hearing in the Communications, Tech & Internet Subcommittee will also be held, according to a spokesman for DISH Network Chairman Charles Ergen, who is scheduled to testify at both hearings.
+The Senate Judiciary Committee hearing is slated for Feb.
+25, while a House hearing in the Communications, Tech & Internet Subcommittee will also be held, according to a spokesman for Dish Network chairman Charles Ergen.
+The Dish topper is scheduled to testify at both hearings.

-Also scheduled to testify at the Senate hearing are NAB/TVB Board Chair James Yager of Barrington Broadcasting and Martin Franks of CBS.
+Also scheduled to testify at the Senate hearing: NAB TVB board chairman James Yager of Barrington Broadcasting and Martin Franks of CBS.

 Unlike cable operators, Dish and DirecTV do not have a must-carry mandate for local stations, though they must carry all stations in a market where they chose to carry any.

-Boucher has company; Rep. Bart Stupak (D-MI) has introduced a bill that would mandate satellite carriage of local TV stations in every market, including the two such markets in his district that currently don't get those stations.
+Boucher has company.
+Rep. Bart Stupak (D-Mich.) has introduced a bill that would mandate satellite carriage of local TV stations in every market, including the two such markets in his district that currently don't get those stations.

-Congress established the blanket license in 1988 so that the then-fledgling satellite industry could deliver distant station signals into local markets that could not receive a sufficiently strong signal from their local affiliate.
+Congress established the blanket license in 1988 so that the then-fledgling satellite industry could deliver distant station signals into local markets that could no recieve a sufficiently strong signal from their local affiliate.